Covid-19 Vaccine Information

-In early June, the Delta variant began to turn heads and headlines.
+In early June, the delta variant began to turn heads and headlines.
 A few weeks later, it took over as the dominant COVID-19 strain in the US.
-And it’s now estimated that the Delta variant is responsible for 83% of US COVID-19 cases.
+And it’s now estimated that the delta variant is responsible for 83% of U.S. cases of COVID-19.

 Flashbacks flicker to 2020 as parents and teachers watch back-to-school commercials, and concerns grow alongside reported cases on the nightly news.

 So we asked Dr. Jeffrey Weinstein, patient safety officer at Kettering Health, to help us understand the delta variant and what it means for our communities and families.

 What is a variant?
 Are experts surprised that COVID-19 has variants, including the delta variant?

 Dr. Weinstein: Variants come about because as viruses multiply there are alterations in their genetic sequences—mutations that occur that essentially change some of the characteristics of the virus.
 And when this happens, depending on the significance of the mutation, it can sometimes make the virus more or less “pathogenic” (capable of causing disease).